The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Introduction

 Finally, there are interesting numerical coincidences of $a_0$ with the constants of cosmology \citep{milg83a,milg20}.
 If we denote $H_0$ the Hubble constant, $c$ the speed of light, $G$ the gravitational constant, $R_H$ the size of the cosmic horizon, and $M_H$ the total mass inside the cosmic horizon, then we find the order-of-magnitude equalities $a_0 \approx cH_0 \approx c^2\Lambda^{1/2} \approx c^2/R_H \approx c^4/GM_H$.
 There is no clear explanation of these coincidences yet \citep{navarro17,milg20}.

-{The finding of BSR19, of the equality of the break and $a_0$ radii, is thus another case of the many occurrences of the constant $a_0$ in extragalactic astronomy.} { More precisely, in this work we consider two types of $a_0$ radii: 1) the one where the acceleration calculated from the distribution of baryons and Newtonian gravity equals $a_0$ and 2) where the acceleration calculated for MOND gravity via \equ{mond} equals $a_0$.
+{The finding of BSR19, of the equality of the break and $a_0$ radii, is thus another case of the many occurrences of the constant $a_0$ in extragalactic astronomy.} { More precisely, in this work we consider two types of $a_0$ radii: i) the one where the acceleration calculated from the distribution of baryons and Newtonian gravity equals $a_0$ and ii) where the acceleration calculated for MOND gravity via \equ{mond} equals $a_0$.
 For most galaxies, the two $a_0$ radii are numerically similar.
-Therefore, in this paper, if we do not specify whether we speak about Newtonian or MOND $a_0$, then we mean that the statement is valid for both options.}
+Therefore, in this paper, if we do not specify whether we are referring to Newtonian or MOND $a_0$, then we mean that the statement is valid for both options.}

 The theoretical explanation for why the $a_0$ radii coincide with the break radii of GCSs has not been clarified yet, even if some initial proposal were given in BSR19.
-Importantly, according to one of the proposed explanations, that involves the Newtonian gravity and dark matter, the match of the $a_0$ and break radii is of practical importance.
+Importantly, according to one of the proposed explanations that involves the Newtonian gravity and dark matter, the match of the $a_0$ and break radii is of practical importance.
 It had been found before that the number of GCs that a galaxy has is proportional to the mass of its dark matter halo \citep{spitler09,harris15}.
-The new finding allows estimating the scale radius of the halo: the break radius should be located at the radius where the gravitational attraction of the stars of the galaxy equals that of the dark matter halo.
+The new finding allows one to estimate the scale radius of the halo: the break radius should be located at the radius where the gravitational attraction of the stars of the galaxy equals that of the dark matter halo.
 One can thus solve the equation of the equity of the accelerations to obtain the scale radius of the halo.